WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 # Part 2: Deployment

 ## Part 2: Overview
 For this part of the project, we will be installing Docker on an AWS instance, and configuring that instance to run a container, stop the "old" container, remove the old container, pull the "new" image from Dockerhub, and start a new container using the new image.
-All this should be done using a script, a Github workflow, and an open source "webhook" that will listen for the new image from Dockerhub.
-This way the configuration and maintenance of the service is largely automated.
+All this should be done using a script, a Github workflow, and an open source "webhook" that will listen for a message that will prompt the script to run.
+This message will come from Github ideally, after a workflow run.

 ## Part 2: Process documentation
 - The instance I will use is the one we created at the start of the semester.